suphawadeeth/coral-spawning/README.md

 But that means, the male and female of the same specie have to release gametes at the same time or must be very close.

-**How do they know when to release?**
+- **How do they know when to release?**

 And

-**How do they communicate?**
+- **How do they communicate?**

 These questions are still needed answers.
-We need more research on corals and coral reproductions to fully understand them.
+We need more research on corals and coral reproductions to fully understand them in order to work with/for them.

 And in this project we are going to study about the coral spawning time (around the clocl), when they will spawn.

+### Project Goal
+- Predict coral spawning time (Linear Regression)

 ---